NativeScript/docs-v7/plugins/implementing-core-theme.md

 ## Implementation

-In this example we will implement two main skins of the NativeScript core theme - dark and light, to show the concept.
-Any other can be implemented in a similar way.
+In this example we will implement two main skins of the NativeScript core theme - dark and light.
+Any other skin can be implemented in a similar way.

+Review [NativeScript Core Theme supported skins] ({ % https://github.com/NativeScript/theme/tree/master/app/scss/skins % }).

-### Files structure
+### Files Structure and Contents

 Add folder `scss` to your plugin soucre folder having the following structure: